-Cisco Umbrella prevents users from accessing any websites that are known to be malicious to help protect them from phishing and ransomware.
+Cisco Umbrella prevents users from accessing any known malicious websites to protect against phishing and ransomware.
 It does this by filtering domain name server (DNS) requests, keeping a record of all malicious websites.

-Blumira’s integration with Cisco Umbrella allows you to retrieve event data from Cisco Umbrella directly to your Blumira sensor.
+Blumira’s integration with Cisco Umbrella allows you to retrieve event data from Cisco Umbrella as a Blumira Cloud Connector.
 Now you can start centralizing logs and leveraging Blumira’s security insight to detect and respond to threats.

 Get your free account with Blumira and secure your Microsoft 365 environment in minutes.
 No credit card required.

 Connect to Cisco Umbrella with the Blumira Cloud Connector to send event data from Umbrella directly to Blumira.